onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 While I wouldn't want to rebuild a 78L08 voltage regulator from scratch, at this point I've got a basic understanding of how one works.
-And I got to learn about polatiry protection and decoupling capacitors in the process.
+And I got to learn about polarity protection and decoupling capacitors in the process.

 The image below shows the power circuit in relation to the transmit filter in the NorCal 40A.
 I put nuts on the stand offs for the circuit board, since